levoai/docs/docs/api-observability/install-guide/install-sensor/ebpf-sensor.md

 ```
 For example,

-If you want to limit sensor's CPU usage to 75% of CPU, then set `CPUQuota=75%`.
+If you want to limit sensor's CPU usage to 0.75 of a core, then set `CPUQuota=75%`.
+You can set `CPUQuota=200%` to go upto two full cores of CPU.

-If you want to limit sensor's memory usage to 3GB, then set `MemoryMax=3G`
+If you want to limit sensor's memory usage to 1GB, then set `MemoryMax=1G`

 #### #2.
 Reload the config